Fix Your Eyesight With Qigong

 If you have any questions as you practice these techniques, then please post them in the comments section below.
 And post your successes too, even minor ones!

 Go outside between dawn and about 10:00am.
 The earlier, the better.
 Don’t skip this step.
 It’s critical to do all of the techniques outside, in the morning light.
-There is an energy in the morning light that stimulates healing in the eyes.
+There is something about the early morning light that stimulates healing in the eyes.

 Stand a comfortable distance from a tree, plant, or bush with green leaves.
 Using only your eyes (not your fingers), count the leaves.
-Start with roughly 50 leaves, and gradually work up to 300 over a period of a few weeks.
+Start with roughly 50 leaves, and gradually work up to 300.

 If you run out of leaves, it’s fine to recount leaves that you’ve already counted.
 In wintertime, you’ll need to find a suitable evergreen tree, or a bush.
 If this isn’t possible for some reason, then bring your own leafy plant outside with you.
 (Don’t forget to bring it back inside after!)